 That, my friend, is one of my prized lilac bushes.
 The snow looks heavy enough to break those branches right off!
 Somehow, this bush thrives in Springtime, however, creating a beautiful show of rich, pale purple, along with a fragrance that is simply intoxicating.
 The vertical “sucker” in the foreground is from a small rose, which should be equally beautiful after the lilac finishes blooming. (sigh…)

 Comfort food is in order for a day like today, yes?
 Perhaps that means a hearty pasta dish, or something containing potatoes?
 I love anything warm, especially eaten out of a bowl.
 Soups are an obvious choice, but then, for me, so is hot cereal.
-I like to use whole grains – nothing instant – and give them time to soften in the saucepan.
+We use whole grains – nothing instant – and give them time to soften in the saucepan.

 Today, let’s opt for a simple bowl of porridge, consisting of oatmeal, walnuts, Brazil nuts, raisins, maple syrup, and cinnamon – just a basic, comfort oatmeal recipe.
-This is absolutely perfect to take the chilly edge off the morning.
+It is an absolutely perfect way to take the chilly edge off the morning.

 This porridge is so easy, it contains only a couple of basic ingredients: